N0b06y/Templates/README.md

 # Templates
-Std templates for architecture and protocols
+Std templates for architecture, protocols and promts